The following documents outline the notes for the course CS 165 Project in Algorithms and Data Structures.

 - More about plotting data (PDF)

-- Week 3: Bin packing.
-Binary search trees.
+- Week 3: Experimental analysis and binary search trees.

 - Sorting Analysis for Project 1 (PDF), where the slides are from a previous year but the analysis techniques still apply